helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 Rebuild the application and run it again.
 Notice that it now uses port 8080 as specified in the configuration file.

 > [!TIP]
-> You can learn more about options for configuring the Helidon Server on the [Server Configuration](../server.md) page.
+> You can learn more about options for configuring the Helidon Server on the [Server Configuration][server-configuration] page.

 In addition to predefined server properties, application-specific configuration information can be added to this file.
 Add the `app.greeting` property to the file as shown below.
 This property will be used to set the content of greeting message.